Berlin

-There has been an explosion of generative AI tools hitting the market, many of which are free to use.
+There has been an explosion of generative AI tools hitting the market this year, many of which are free to use.
 Here are 11 of the best for software developers to try today.

-In a matter of months, ChatGPT and other generative artificial intelligence (AI) tools proved that they can fit into software developers’ workflows and provide an instant productivity boost.
+In the past few months, ChatGPT and other generative artificial intelligence (AI) tools have shown that they can fit into software developers’ workflows and provide an instant productivity boost.

 These apps, which leverage large language models (LLMs) to understand language, imagery, and code, can answer questions, reorganize information, and provide writing or code snippets.
 Of course, these tools aren’t perfect yet, and still require a lot of supervision to get the most from them, but it’s hard to deny that they can be useful when deployed under the right circumstances.